High alert in UP as glacier breaks off in neighbouring Uttarakhand | Law-Order

-The Uttar Pradesh government on Sunday asked authorities in all districts of the state on the banks of the Ganga river to be on a high alert and continuously monitor the water level after a glacier broke off in Joshimath in Uttarakhand's Chamoli district.
+The Uttar Pradesh government on Sunday asked authorities in all districts on the banks of the Ganga river to be on a high alert and continuously monitor the water level after a glacier broke off in Joshimath in Uttarakhand's Chamoli district.

-The disaster caused a massive flood in the Dhauli Ganga river in Uttarakhand and endangering the lives of people living along its banks.
+The disaster caused a massive flood in the Dhauli Ganga river in Uttarakhand and endangered the lives of people living along its banks.
+Massive destruction is feared.

 More than 150 labourers working at the Rishi Ganga power project may have been directly affected, said State Disaster Response Force DIG Ridhim Aggarwal.

-In a disaster alert issued here on Sunday to all the district magistrates in UP, the Relief Commissioner said in a statement, ''Report of breaking of a part of Nandadevi Glacier in Uttarakhand has been received.
+In a disaster alert issued here on Sunday to all the district magistrates in UP, the Relief Commissioner said, ''Report of breaking of a part of Nandadevi Glacier in Uttarakhand has been received.
 The districts on the Ganga river (banks) need to be on a high alert and the monitoring of water level needs to be done 24×7.
 If required, the people need to be evacuated.''
-The NDRF, SDRF and PAC Flood Company are been given instructions to be on the highest alert, the statement added.
+The NDRF, SDRF and PAC Flood Company have been given instructions to be on the highest alert, the statement added.

+In a tweet in Hindi, Uttar Pradesh Chief Minister Yogi Adityanath said, ''To tackle the natural disaster which has occurred in Uttarakhand, the Uttar Pradesh government will extend all possible help.''
+PTI NAV CK

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)